 l.
 Student Leadership ability will be assessed continuously throughout the course and while serving in a Leadership position in garrison as well as in a simulated tactical environment.
 Students will be assessed on their ability to conduct PRT (FM 7-22 with change 1) and the execution of correct Drill and Ceremony techniques (TC 3-21.5).
 These are evaluated under the Garrison portion.
+During Mortar Live Fire Exercise (LFX) and Conduct Individual Training the students will be monitored and assessed while performing training Common Leader Combat Skills (CLCS).
 These are assessed under the Tactical / Garrison Assessments.
 Assessments are based on the student's ability to think, reason, organize, and communicate under the stress of a simulated tactical environment.
-These assessments along with other demonstrated / observed performance will be used to determine your ratings on your attributes and competencies rubric.
+These assessments along with other demonstrated / observed performance, will be used to determine the students' ratings on the students' attributes and competencies rubric.